sander-verhoeven/candidate-interview/README.md

    - [ ] Access to http://{vagrant ip address}:8082/rabbitmq/
 - [ ] Improve the code.
    - [ ] Terraform plan / apply should be available to run within the Vagrant environment without issues.
-- [ ] Add a README detailing your design decissions.
+- [ ] Add a README detailing your design decisions.

 :warning: We are reviewing your code and decisions, not external tools.